FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_CONVERSATION_PROMPT_V2.md

 ## EXAMPLE FLOW

 **Q1:** "Tell me about a moment from a trip that lives in you forever.
-Not the place—the moment.
+Not the place-the moment.
 What do you still feel when you remember it?"

 **Client:** "Watching sunrise from a hot air balloon in Cappadocia.
 The silence.
 The way the light hit the rock formations."

 **Q2:** "Beautiful.
 And the opposite: what's ruined a trip for you?
-Not logistics—but a feeling."
+Not logistics-but a feeling."

 **Client:** "Being rushed.
 Tours where you're herded from spot to spot.
 I need space to breathe."

-**Q3:** "If this experience had one 'foodgasm' moment—one scene you'd replay forever—what would it be?"
+**Q3:** "If this experience had one 'foodgasm' moment-one scene you'd replay forever-what would it be?"

 **Client:** "Maybe... a completely private dinner somewhere unexpected.
 Where the location itself is the magic."

 **90-Second Checkpoint:**
 "Here's what I'm hearing: You're chasing stillness with spectacle.
 Moments where time stops, but the setting is extraordinary.
-No crowds, no rush—just you and the magic of the place itself.
+No crowds, no rush-just you and the magic of the place itself.
 I already have some ideas forming.
 Does this feel right?"

 **Client confirms → Move to deepening**

 **Q4:** "Who are you traveling with?
 And how do they experience magic?"

-**Q5:** "When you imagine that private dinner scene—what are you tasting?
+**Q5:** "When you imagine that private dinner scene-what are you tasting?
 What's the sensory detail that makes it unforgettable?"

 [Continue building the experience DNA...]